-The Company sources complete headphones manufactured to its specifications from various manufacturers in Asia as well as raw materials used to produce headphones at its plant in Milwaukee.
-Management believes that it has sources of complete headphones and raw materials that are adequate for its needs.
+The Company sources complete stereo headphones manufactured to its specifications from various manufacturers in Asia as well as raw materials used to produce stereo headphones at its plant in Milwaukee, Wisconsin.
+Management believes that it has sources of complete stereo headphones and raw materials that are adequate for its needs.

 There are no employment or compensation commitments between the Company and its dealers.
-The Company has several independent manufacturer's representatives as part of its distribution efforts.
-The Company typically signs one year contracts with these manufacturer's representatives.
-These agreements are seldom renewed in writing, but continue from year to year.
-The Company has a manufacturer's representative agreement with a firm in Detroit to work exclusively in the automotive arena.
-The automotive representative is paid 2% for all business in this area.
-The Company's remaining agreements with distributors, past or present, pertain to distribution arrangements in foreign countries.
+The Company has several independent manufacturers' representatives as part of its distribution efforts.
+The Company typically signs one year contracts with these manufacturers' representatives.
 The arrangements with foreign distributors do not contemplate that the Company pays any compensation other than any profit the distributors make upon their sale of the Company's products.
-The Company has the right to terminate these agreements with foreign distributors without cause.